beauvilerobed/data-structures-and-algorithms/README.md

-# Topics from the Stanford & UCS Algorithms and Data Stuctures Series on Coursera
+# Topics from the Stanford & UCS Algorithms and Data Stuctures course.

 Which include: